codesapienbe/qibliah/README.md

 - 🕌 Nearby Masjids Locator
 	•	Curated list of mosques in Belgium area
 	•	Distance calculation and address information
-	•	“Get Directions” functionality for each mosque
+	•	"Get Directions" functionality for each mosque
 	•	Clean card-based layout with mosque details
 	•	Ready for Google Maps integration
 - 🎨 Design Excellence